 Counties with the highest unemployment in Maine

-Stacker compiled a list of counties with the highest unemployment rates in Maine using Bureau of Labor Statistics data.
-Counties are ranked by their preliminary unemployment rate in April 2024, with initial ties broken by the number of unemployed people within that county, though some ties may remain.
+To get a glimpse of regional variations in employment, Stacker compiled a list of counties with the highest unemployment rates in Maine, using BLS data.
+Counties are ranked by their preliminary unemployment rate in August 2024, with initial ties broken by the number of unemployed people within that county, though some ties may remain.
 County-level unemployment rates are not seasonally adjusted.

-Read on to see the counties with the highest unemployment in Maine.
+To get a better idea of your community's current economy, read on to see the counties with the highest unemployment in Maine.

 1 / 16